Ceramic dental implants

 - Zirconia is 100% white meaning that patients with thin translucent gums, or those prone to gum recession will not end up with a grey area at the gum margin.

 - Being all white means that zirconia more closely mimics what nature created.

-- Ceramic dental implants offer you a more beautiful and natural smile.
+- Ceramic dental implants offer you a more beautiful and a natural smile.

 - Zirconia implants are designed to withstand tremendous masticatory forces.

 - They are well known for durability and inflexibility under pressure, which are excellent qualities for dental devices.